Venice synagogues: a guided tour!

 WHY DID WE LIKE THIS EXPERIENCE SO MUCH?

-Visit the Jewish Ghetto, and Venice will unveil an important element of its character – that of tolerance.
+Visit the Jewish Ghetto of Venice that will unveil an important element of its character – that of tolerance.
 Venice has always embraced multiculturalism and openness.

 Entering the Jewish quarter is a fascinating experience and a good place to start are the Venetian Synagogues.